 - Location of all known municipal storm sewer outfalls, receiving waters, and structural BMPs owned, operated, or maintained by the City; - Tributary conveyances (type, material, size) leading to outfalls that are 24-inches or larger (or have an equivalent cross-sectional area); - Drainage areas and land use for the drainage basins contributing to outfalls that are 24-inches or larger (or have an equivalent cross-sectional area); - Locations of new connections to the City's stormwater drainage system; and - Drainage areas within the City that do not discharge to surface water (aka closed depressions).

-The Wastewater Management Department has a completed map of the stormwater MS4.
+The Wastewater Management Department completed a map of the stormwater MS4 utilizing the Global Information System (GIS) by esri computer software program.
 GIS layers are updated periodically to reflect changes to the system and additional information.